stephen-cd/MAtimeclock/README.md

 It is recommended that the back-end (MAtimeclock-BE) is configured before the front-end so that the user can easily get a SQLite file with the correct schema.

 1) Node.js and Electron are installed and a directory has been created for the application.
-Instructions for this can be found [here](https://www.electronjs.org/docs/latest/tutorial/quick-start){:target="_blank" rel="noopener"}
+Instructions for this can be found [here](https://www.electronjs.org/docs/latest/tutorial/quick-start){:target="_blank"}
 Add the sqlite file to the same directory as main.js<br>
 npm install<br>
 Run with ./node_modules/.bin/electron . --enable-logging=file --log-file='./logs/main.log' --no-sandbox to enable applcation logging to main.log in the project directory.